-How to customise your business plan for a Business Angel.
+How to customise business plan for a Business Angel

-Business Angels are more concerned with the risk that is caused by the separate and possibly differences in the interests of entrepreneurs (agents) and investors (principals).
+Business Angels or Angel investors are more concerned with the risk that is caused by the separate and possibly differences in the interests of entrepreneurs (agents) and investors (principals).

 Business Angels approach to investment decision-making though similar to that of Venture Capital Fund Managers – is not identical.

 Business Angels may not have the resources to collect and analyse (costly) market-related information so less due diligence is conducted compared to venture capital fund managers.

 However, Business angels tend to keep simple and informal contracts with entrepreneurs which sometimes makes it harder for them to enforce sanctions.
 Also, Business angels tend to take a more hands-on role when they invest in your business.

 A business angel would place greater importance on the ‘chemistry’ between you and themself.

 If there are skills gaps in your management team, that would not deter a Business Angel because they can contribute the missing expertise through their own involvement in your business.